yuliana-r/landing-page/README.md

 # landing-page
-Odin Project exercise - landing page example to demonstrate use of Flexbox.
+Landing page example to demonstrate use of Flexbox.
 Images used are linked below.
+Completed as part of The Odin Project curriculum.

 Section 1: